OmicronPersei/4th-ACR-Discord-Bot/readme.md

             "12234234232423": "1234234234"
         },
         //The hierarchical layout of roles and their children.
 It can support as many children and depth as needed.
-        //The root node does need to be an object with a corresponding role_id.
         "role_structure": {
             "role_id": "1",
             "children": [